Edlin: Usage

 The currently selected line has an *.
 To replace the contents of any line, the line number is entered and any text entered replaces the original.
 While editing a line pressing Ctrl-C cancels any changes.
 The * marker remains on that line.

-Entering I (optionally preceded with a line number) inserts one or more lines before the * line or the line given.
+I - Inserts one or more lines before the * line or the line number given.
+For example, "3i" inserts a blank line before what was line 3 of the file, and "i" alone inserts at the currently selected line.
+To insert lines after the end of a document, use the Insert command and either specify a line number larger than the last line, or use the last line symbol "#" in "#i".
 When finished entering lines, Ctrl-C returns to the edlin command prompt.